The ‘Neighbouring Countries of India’ is an important General Awareness topic for the various Government exams conducted

 In this article, we shall discuss the countries which share their borders with India, be it a land border or sea border.
 A total of 9 countries share borders with India, of which 2 share sea borders and the other 7 land borders.

 |Aspirants for the various Government exams must start their preparation now and refer to the below-mentioned links for assistance:|

 India – Its Geographic Features

-India is located in the southern part of Asia and has a land border of 15,106.7 km and coastline of 7,516.6 km.
+India is located in the southern part of Asia and has a land border of 15,106.7 km and a coastline of 7,516.6 km.
 It is latitudinally situated in the Northern Hemisphere and longitudinally located in the Eastern hemisphere.

 In terms of population, India is the second-largest country in the world.
 In terms of area, India is the seventh-largest country in the world.